ningrumdaud/ningrumdaud.github.io/_posts/2024-05-23-demo-cogmap.md

     return plt
 ```

-**7. Deploying CogMapNLP Demo using Gradio**
+**7. Deploying CogMApp Demo using Gradio**

-The Gradio interface is created to allow users to test the CogMapNLP Demo.
-The user can input text and CogMapNLP will analyse and convert the text into a cognitive map.
+The Gradio interface is created to allow users to test the CogMApp Demo.
+The user can input text and CogMApp will analyse and convert the text into a cognitive map.

 ``` python
 import gradio as gr